-- identifying, reviewing and evaluating candidates to serve on our Board of Directors; - determining the minimum qualifications for service on our Board of Directors; - evaluating director performance on the board and applicable committees of the board and determining whether continued service on our board is appropriate; - evaluating, nominating and recommending individuals for membership on our Board of Directors; - evaluating nominations by stockholders of candidates for election to our Board of Directors; - considering and assessing the independence of members of our Board of Directors; - developing a set of corporate governance policies and principles and recommending to our Board of Directors any changes to such policies and principles; - considering questions of possible conflicts of interest of directors as such questions arise; and - reviewing and evaluating on an annual basis the performance of the Nominating and Corporate Governance Committee and the Nominating and Corporate Governance Committee charter.
+- identifying, reviewing and evaluating candidates to serve on our Board of Directors; - determining the minimum qualifications for service on our Board of Directors; - evaluating director performance on the Board of Directors and applicable committees of the Board of Directors and determining whether continued service on our Board of Directors is appropriate; - evaluating, nominating and recommending individuals for membership on our Board of Directors; - evaluating nominations by stockholders of candidates for election to our Board of Directors; - considering and assessing the independence of members of our Board of Directors; - developing a set of corporate governance policies and principles and recommending to our Board of Directors any changes to such policies and principles; - considering questions of possible conflicts of interest of directors as such questions arise; and - reviewing and evaluating on an annual basis the performance of the Nominating and Corporate Governance Committee and the Nominating and Corporate Governance Committee charter.

-The current members of the Nominating and Corporate Governance Committee are Messrs.
-Malley and Hoffman, Dr. Stein and Ms. Parks.
+The current members of the Nominating and Corporate Governance Committee are Mr. Malley, Dr. Stein and Ms. Parks.
 Mr. Malley serves as the chair of our Nominating and Corporate Governance Committee.
 Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent under Rule 5605(a)(2) of the Nasdaq listing standards.
-The Nominating and Corporate Governance Committee met four times during 2020.
+The Nominating and Corporate Governance Committee met four times during 2021 and acted by unanimous written consent without a meeting two times during 2021.